 4.1.3 Advanced UEFI Features for Tweakers

-High-end motherboards open the door to a treasure trove of configuration options:
+High-end motherboards open up a wide range of configuration options:

 • Voltage offset and LLC (Load-Line Calibration)